legal-i/agent-example/README.md

 ## Entities and Events

-For detailed information about Entities and Events refer to JavaDoc or Swagger (https://agents.legal-i.ch/doc/swagger.html)
+For detailed information about Entities and Events refer to Swagger (https://agents.legal-i.ch/doc/swagger-ui/index.html)

 ### Entity Metadata